 The app is extremely easy to use.
 There are no contracts or subscriptions—just install it, add credit, and start calling.

-A standout feature is the ability to pay in local currency using over 60 payment methods, including mobile wallets and bank transfers.
+A standout feature is the ability to pay in local currency using a wide range of payment methods, including mobile wallets and bank transfers in some regions.
 This is especially helpful for users who don’t have access to credit cards.

 Pricing is transparent and charged per minute.
 You even get a free 1-minute trial call to test the service.
 Since there’s no subscription, you’re not locked in—just top up as needed.